 Computational Power of PlayStation 3

 Professor Khanna said that PS3 worked better than using normal computers in a cluster.
 This gaming console was released in 2007.
 PlayStation 3 actually has a powerful octa-core processor inside.
-Mostly supercomputers and servers have hundreds of Xeon processors.
-But a PS3 cluster can give a reasonable performance in cheap compared to expensive Xeon.
+Mostly supercomputers and servers have hundreds of Intel Xeon processors.
+But a PS3 cluster can give a reasonable performance in cheap compared to an expensive Xeon.
 The next thing is the graphics card.
 They are very expensive and powerful as well.
 A GPU has to do lots of special calculations for rendering graphics.
 Thus this concept harvests that power for useful scientific research.

-In 2007 [email protected] also started support for PS3 and many console owners contributed a lot to the project.
+In 2007 Folding@home also started support for PS3 and many console owners contributed a lot to the project.
 There is also a distributed computing project named PS3GRID by a lab in Barcelona.
 These projects use the contribution and power of computers and consoles of owners when their device is idle.
 These projects have clearly shown that one PS3 is very capable of more than 2 computers at the same price.

-Sony pushed a patch in 2010 which doesn’t allow installation of OS such as Linux.
+Sony pushed a patch in 2010 which doesn’t allow the installation of OS such as Linux.
 This has caused the downfall of the PlayStation 3 cluster.
 The new generation gaming consoles from Sony are more powerful but they can’t be used for clustering and computing purpose.
 We can’t blame manufacturers for it.
 Cluster computing is not the designated use of the console.
 However, if it would have been possible, we could make more powerful cheap supercomputers.
 Many universities and colleges in various countries don’t have access to powerful computing.
 Using old consoles can solve some of these issues.
 Institutes can get computational power for cheap and older devices are also utilized.

 How to build a PlayStation Supercomputer